-- Look into your community resources.
 Most communities offer a wide variety of free or low-cost activities for families.
 Our county has several wildlife education centers that host nature hikes, classes, crafts, and contests for kids.
-Our local movie theater offers free movies for families once a week during the summer to see an older, but still enjoyable, family-friendly movie.
+Our local movie theater offers free movies once a week during the summer, when you can see an older, but still enjoyable, family-friendly movie.

 What free or cheap family activities make the list of your favorite ways to entertain your kids?
 Share your ideas with us!